Xabaril/Balea/docs/source/started/aspnetcore.rst

 Testing the authorization
 -------------------------

-if you run the example `samples/WebApp <https://github.com/Xabaril/Balea/tree/master/sample/WebApp>`_ you could see that Balea creates on the fly a new ``ClaimsIdentity`` with all the information from teh authorization store for the user:
+If you run the example `samples/WebApp <https://github.com/Xabaril/Balea/tree/master/sample/WebApp>`_ you could see that Balea creates on the fly a new ``ClaimsIdentity`` with all the information from the authorization store for the user:

 .. image:: ../images/claimsidentity.png